jgm/citeproc/README.md

 ## Known bugs and limitations

-At this point, the library still fails some of the tests from the CSL test suite (59/845).
-However, most of the failures are on minor corner cases.
-This library is already much more accurate in implementing the CSL spec than pandoc-citeproc was.
+Although this library is much more accurate in implementing the CSL spec than pandoc-citeproc was, it still fails some of the tests from the CSL test suite (59/845).
+However, most of the failures are on minor corner cases, and in many cases the expected behavior goes beyond what is required by the CSL spec.